smakosh/old-smakosh.com/content/posts/2020/2020-year-review/index.md

 - Updated my Gatsby starters and theme
 - Made a [CRA boilerplate](https://github.com/smakosh/CRA-boilerplate)

+## Earning

+- Bought an apartment where I'm living right now
+- Bought my own Macbook Pro 2019 16"
+- A Guiness world record
+- A new work setup

 ## Sharing

 - Gave 5 talks
 - Have been a guest in 3 podcasts episodes
+- Joined/Created/Moderate few good Discord servers where I seek and share help

 ## Data about this blog during 2020